pzrsa/parsam.io/posts/journey.md

 In all honesty though, the next few months were some of the loneliest I've ever experienced.
 But I finally broke the state of autopilot I was in for most of my life, letting time pass by.

 If you're curious, I've not touched video games again.
 The only exception was when I bought a PS5 after joining Google just to play the [spider-man games](<https://en.wikipedia.org/wiki/Spider-Man_(video_game_series)>).
-I ended up returning it immediately after finishing the game.
+I ended up returning it immediately after finishing them.
 It was funny when the guy I was returning it to was a bit surprised since it was still hard to get at that time.

 If you'd asked me about my stance on games after I'd just quit, I would've been super against it.
 But after some time I realised everyone has their own way to destress.